How did the RAF win the Battle of Britain?

 The RAF defensive system was based on a network of airfields around Britain.
 On 13th August 1940, the Luftwaffe launched its first major raid against British airfields.

-In comparison, the German air forces were limited by the number of aircraft they could bring to bear and the amount of fuel they needed to use to simply reach their targets and begin their attacks.
+The German air force faced limitations due to the number of aircraft they could deploy and the fuel required to reach their targets before commencing attacks.

 This meant that they had to carefully select their targets.
 As a consequence, the Luftwaffe focused their attacks on British airfields and radar stations in the south of England.